Rapptz/discord.py/docs/api.rst

 .. function:: on_auto_moderation_rule_delete(rule)

-    Called when a :class:`AutoModerationRule` is deleted.
+    Called when a :class:`AutoModRule` is deleted.

     This requires :attr:`Intents.auto_moderation_configuration` to be enabled.
     :param rule: The rule that was deleted.